-Yes ladies and gentlemen… I do have a fear of flying — yet here I am, still booking flights and chasing my dreams of traveling the whole world.
-It kind of makes you think that I’m torturing myself, ain’t I? *laughs*
+I have a fear of flying — yet here I am, still booking flights and chasing my dreams of traveling the whole world.
+Oh, the irony.
+(Overcome Fear of Flying)

-But let’s go back to the start because actually, in the past… I was the kind of person who didn’t have this kind of fear.
+But actually, in the past… I didn’t have this kind of fear.

 Growing up in the remote islands of Batanes in the Philippines, I often went on airplane rides with my family at such an early age.
 It might sound fine and dandy, but given the sub-par standards of the aviation industry at that time (hello, 3rd world country!), most of my experiences weren’t exactly pleasant.